keenanweaver/Nero-umu/README.md

  - My supporters on Ko-fi, for their financial and emotional support over the past couple of years.
  - The friends that helped keep me sane along the way.
  - Emm, for being there when I needed them.
-###### And extra special non-thanks to the individuals that threatened frivolous lawsuits.
-Your slander gave me the inspiration to keep going. :)